WPBeginner

 Here’s who we recommend:

 • For reliable shared hosting, we recommend going with Bluehost.
-They’re officially recommended by WordPress.org.
-Using our Bluehost coupon, WPBeginner users get 60% off and a free domain name.
+They are officially recommended by WordPress.org.
+Using our Bluehost coupon, WPBeginner users get up to 61% off and a free domain name.

-• If you’re looking for cloud hosting or location-specific providers, then we recommend you check out Siteground.
-They have data centers across 3 different continents.
+• If you are looking for cloud hosting or location-specific providers, then we recommend you check out SiteGround.
+They have data centers across three different continents.

-• If you’re looking for managed WordPress hosting, then we recommend you check out WP Engine.
+• If you are looking for managed WordPress hosting, then we recommend you check out WP Engine.
 They are the best and most well-known provider in the industry.

 After buying your new hosting, do NOT install WordPress.
-We’ll do that in a later step.
+We will do that in a later step.

-For now, your new web hosting account should be completely empty with no files or folders in your main directory.
+For now, your new web hosting account should be empty, with no files or folders in your main directory.

-The first thing you need to do is install and activate the free Duplicator plugin on the website that you want to move.
-For more details, see our step by step guide on how to install a WordPress plugin.
+The first thing you need to do is install and activate the Duplicator plugin on the website that you want to move.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 Once you have installed and activated Duplicator, go to the Duplicator » Packages page in your WordPress admin area.